 Tobacco Use Surcharge (Fee)

-A "tobacco user" includes anyone who has used tobacco more than five times in the previous two months.
+“Tobacco user” includes anyone who has used tobacco more than five times in the previous two months.
 Tobacco use includes smoking and use of snuff, e-cigarettes, or chewing tobacco.
-The use of a nicotine patch and nicotine gum not subject to the surcharge.
+The use of a nicotine patch and nicotine gum are not subject to the surcharge.

-The monthly surcharge will be removed upon completion of a tobacco cessation program through LIVE FOR LIFE, Duke's employee wellness program.
-If you think you might be unable to complete the program, you may request to complete an alternative program or meet an alternative standard.
+The monthly surcharge will be removed upon completion of a tobacco cessation program through LIVE FOR LIFE, Duke’s employee wellness program.
+If you think you might be unable to complete the program, you may request to complete an alternative program or meet a reasonable alternative standard.
 Completion of an alternative activity may allow you to avoid the surcharge.
 Contact us at (919) 684-5600 and we will work with you (and, if you wish, with your doctor) to find the best method for achieving your best health.

 Visit the Tobacco Cessation website for more information.